 I decided to remain with our friendly Arctic neighbour, specifically Atlantic Canada, this week as well.
 The light house is in Summerside in fairy tale Prince Edward Island, of Anne of Green Gables fame.

 We caught the ferry from Pictou in Nova Scotia to PEI and spent a few days in the adorable, diminutive province capital Charlottetown, then drove around the island and ended up with another few days in Summerside.
 PEI – and especially Charlottetown, offered excellent shopping, somewhat surprisingly.
 I’m not normally a fervent shopper (think I got over that in my 20s), but I came home from PEI with all kinds of great stuff I don’t need (but which I really like).

-Nature is at her best in PEI, with rolling green meadows, red sand beaches and surrounded by the sea; red sea, caused by the red earth.
+Nature is at her best in Prince Edward Island, with rolling green meadows, red sand beaches and surrounded by the sea; red sea, caused by the red earth.
 In fact, PEI looks just as sweet and beautiful as the Anne of Green Gables films.

 Rustico light house and New London in the rain